Immunotherapy for Lung Cancer

 Lung cancer surgery involves a doctor cutting out cancerous tissue.
 Immunotherapy is typically less hard on the body than surgery.
 However, surgery is often very effective.

-Immunotherapy may be used before surgery to shrink a cancer tumor or after to kill cancer cells that couldn’t be surgically removed, according to the American Cancer Society (ACS).
+Immunotherapy may be used before lung cancer surgery to shrink a tumor or after to kill cancer cells that couldn’t be surgically removed, according to the ACS.

 Call (877) 446-5767 to learn how you can afford lung cancer treatments like surgery and immunotherapy.